patrickward/hop/README.md

 - `auth` - Authentication and authorization middleware.
 - `cache` - Caching/temporary storage middleware, helpers, and persistent key-value storage.
-- `encode` - A collection of encoding and decoding functions for various data types and formats (e.g. forms, json, etc).
 - `keep` - A collection of helpers for keeping track of state and data across requests.
 - `mail` - Email sending and receiving helpers.
 - `query` - Database operations and helpers.